-The Sinnis Terrain has been a popular 125 for a few years now as it offers something few else do in the 125cc market – an adventure-styled bike, good sized and well equipped at a rather budget happy price.
-But will the new 2021 T125 maintain the Terrains popularity?
+The Sinnis Terrain has been a popular 125 for a few years now as it offers something few else do in the 125cc market – an adventure-styled bike, good sized and well equipped at a rather budget-happy price.
+But will the new Euro 5 T125 maintain the Terrains' popularity?

 As styling goes the 2021 Terrain looks, well, just like the previous Terrain.
-Bodywork, muds guards, crash bars, luggage boxes are all pretty much the same.
-That isn’t necessarily a bad thing because the T125 is one nice-looking 125cc motorcycle, it looks very well proportioned and more than kitted out for any rough journey you put its way.
+Bodywork, mudguards, crash bars, and luggage boxes are all pretty much the same.
+That isn’t necessarily a bad thing because the T125 is one nice-looking 125cc motorcycle, it looks very well-proportioned and more than kitted out for any rough journey you put its way.

 Those crash bars and luggage boxes as standard help it look even more like a big bike, though with that large 14L fuel tank and 17” wheels most people would be excused for thinking this was far bigger than a 125.